-Prior to our separation from PEI Group and IPO, our U.S. operations were included in the U.S. federal consolidated and certain state and local tax returns filed by PEI Group.
+Prior to our separation from PEI Group and IPO in February 2020, our U.S. operations were included in the U.S. federal consolidated and certain state and local tax returns filed by PEI Group.
 We also file certain separate U.S. state and local and foreign income tax returns.
-For the periods prior to the separation, income tax (expense) benefit and deferred tax balances are presented in the consolidated financial statements as if we filed tax returns on a stand-alone basis.
-Income tax payable balances as of December 31, 2019, were classified within "Net Parent deficit" on the consolidated balance sheet since PEI Group was legally liable for the tax.
+For the periods prior to the separation, income tax (expense) benefit are presented in the consolidated financial statements as if we filed tax returns on a stand-alone basis.
 Upon separation from PEI Group, becoming a separate taxable entity and the change from carve-out financial statements to consolidated financial statements, we have remeasured certain deferred taxes.
 These adjustments have been recognized directly in equity.